MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-remove-removeif.md

 ### Prepare for sample data

-This example uses the **Contacts** entity in Microsoft Dataverse available with the *sample apps and data*.
+This example uses the **Contacts** table in Microsoft Dataverse available with the *sample apps and data*.
 You can deploy *sample apps and data* when you [create an environment](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-with-a-database).
 You can also use any other data source instead.

 ### Remove button outside a gallery